An overview of the 16 to 19 funding formula.

 - substantial qualifications or work experience

-- maths and English for students who have not achieved grade A*-C GCSE in these subjects by age 16
+- maths and English for students who have not achieved grade 9 to 4, A*-C GCSE in these subjects by age 16

 - high-quality work experience